-No, the sensible thing to do is contact the police.
+The sensible thing to do is contact the police.
 They will advise you of the best course of action.
 And hopefully they’ll even come down and sort the situation out themselves!

-6. Check the flea markets and pawn shops!
+7. Check the flea markets and pawn shops!

 Many towns and cities have informal areas where stolen bikes are traded.
 You probably already know where they are in your neighborhood.
 If you don’t, ask around.

-Again, if you spot your bike it’s best to contact the police rather than try to sort the situation out yourself.
+Again, if you spot your bike, it’s best to contact the police rather than try to sort the situation out yourself.

 8. Let your local bike shops know

 Pass all the information you’ve got on your bike to your local bike shops.
 It makes it so much easier for them to spot something suspicious if they’ve already got their eyes peeled for a bike like yours.

 9. Put up posters

 Maybe this is a last resort.
 But putting up posters in your local area will reach a whole load of people that the other steps won’t.
 Maybe someone’s seen or heard something.
 It’s worth a shot!

 10. Buy a new bike

 One of the most depressing statistics that I’ve come across regarding bike theft is that of the 50% of us that have bikes stolen, 66% cycle less and 25% give up cycling altogether!

 If all else fails and your bike isn’t recovered, it’s time to get a new one!
 You have to keep riding.
-I know that it’s gut wrenchingly upsetting when your bike is stolen, but we can’t let the thieves win.
+I know it’s gut wrenchingly upsetting when your bike is stolen, but we can’t let the thieves win.

 Get a new bike.
 Get a better lock.
 Make sure you know how to lock your bike properly.
 Don’t let it happen again.